Vasanavikriti

 "Vasanavikruti" is a short story written by Vengayil Kunhiraman Nayanar.
 It is considered by historians and literary experts as the first short story in Malayalam literature.
 It was published in Vidya Vinodini magazine in 1891.
 The narration of the story is a bit of humour based.

 Plot

 This is the story about Ikkandavaryakurupu.
 He is traditionally a thief.
-He was jailed for theft and after coming back from the 6 months of jail, Ikkandavaryakuruppu is planning to have a good life.
+He was jailed for theft and after coming back from the 6 months of jail, Ikkandakkuruppu is planning to have a good life.